-Fees are in accordance with the official tariff system for psychotherapists (Gebührenordnung für Psychologische Psychotherapeuten (GOP)/ Gebührenordnung für Ärzte (GOÄ)), between 2.3 and 3.5 times the standard rate (in Germany the 2.3 standard rate is the usual rate for a psychotherapeutic session) depending on professional assessment.
+Fees are in accordance with the official tariff system for psychotherapists (Gebührenordnung für Psychologische Psychotherapeuten (GOP)/ Gebührenordnung für Ärzte (GOÄ)), between 2.8 and 3.5 times the standard rate (the 2.3 standard rate is the usual rate for a psychotherapeutic session in German) depending on professional assessment.
 You will receive a detailed invoice at the end of each month.

 Please bear in mind that I do not deal with your insurance carrier directly.

 Below you find further details regarding payment options and my cancellation policy.